Ideology and Organization in Communist China: Themes and argument

 The Introduction presents historical background.
 A century of war and revolution destroyed the gentry class that had structured society in imperial China, and discredited the ideals of Confucianism and the patriarchal family system.
 "Organization," Schurmann argued, "must now do for society what earlier had been done by the social system," and the Chinese Communist Party filled the void by producing “a China of organization”.
 The book argued that a "consistent yet changing ideology" created a web of organization that covered and penetrated all aspects of Chinese society, building on ideas and practice that were developed beginning in the 1930s.

-Chapter One, "Ideology," introduces and explains key concepts and their application. "theory" (lilun), or "pure ideology," combines with "practice" (shijian") which together produce (sixiang), or "practical ideology".
+Chapter One, "Ideology," introduces and explains key concepts and their application. "theory" (lilun), or "pure ideology," combines with "practice" (shijian) which together produce "thought" (sixiang), or "practical ideology".
 John K. Fairbank pointed out that in Schurmann's analysis, "theory is the unchanging world view of a class, while thought arises from action in individual minds and keeps changing".
 The implication of Schurmann's distinction between theory and thought, he continues, is that creation of Marxist-Leninist theory ended with Stalin, but Mao's thought has continued to develop.
 Mao's Thought made China independent of Stalin's successors and the distinction likewise implies that other national liberation movements can take Mao's Thought only as a model, not its own practical ideology, which they must develop independently.